Hetarth02/game-of-life-sql/README.md

-# game-of-life-sql
+# Game of Life

-Game of Life in SQL
+Game of Life in SQL(technically PL/SQL)